All Episodes

 Can't even agree on a design.

-The last thing I saw was they rejected somebody had a plan to have uh well, how do I describe it?
+The last thing I saw was they rejected somebody had a plan to have, well, how do I describe this?

-I can't remember what the what the what the terms term of this thing is, but uh essentially they were gonna be like life rafts that would be lowered outside a burning building that people would go in and they'd be on elevator pulleys and this guy, and they and they they rejected this.
+I can't remember what the terms. term of this thing is, but essentially they were going to be like life rafts that would be lowered outside a burning building that people would go in and they'd be on elevator pulleys and this guy and they and they rejected this.

-Uh yeah, so they they they're they're having trouble putting uh the whole World Trade Center complex back to excellent point, sir.
+Yeah, so they're having trouble putting the whole World Trade Center complex back to.

 I have to grant that to you.